Select language · 言語を選択

 Deities & Spirits

-Fudō Myōō is revered as a buddha who saves people from various calamities and disasters.
-The following symbolic meanings are embodied in his appearance:
+Fudō Myōō is regarded as a Buddha who saves people from various calamities and misfortunes, and his appearance contains the following symbolic meanings:

 More at this location